VAT and Taxes in Estonia: How Do They Work?

 🤩 In addition, the VAT number adds reliability to your company for your customers and suppliers.

-🤩 It is also very useful to avoid having to always be aware of the different VAT of the different European countries.
+🤩 It is also very useful to avoid always being aware of the different VAT of the different European countries.

-Now you may be wondering if you have to add VAT to your invoices and how much it is.
+Now you may wonder if you must add VAT to your invoices and how much it is.

 First of all, and this is important: if your company is NOT subject to VAT, that is, it does not have a VAT number starting with EE, you will NEVER add VAT to your invoices.